resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 ```
 npm start
 ```

 For the current version of node, it might change on your terminal to **react-script start** but let it do its thing.

-The above will initialize your application and a new tab will open in your browser with the url **localhost:3000** or on your network **http://192.168.0.193:3000** The latter can be used if the localhost doesn't work.
+The above will initialize your application and a new tab will open in your browser with the url **localhost:3000** or on your network **<http://192.168.0.193:3000>** The latter can be used if the localhost doesn't work.

 - If the above port is in use, the project can be started on a different port.

 - To stop a react application, type the command

 ```
 Ctrl/Cmd + C
 ```

 More Questions?

 # Getting a deeper understanding into how JSX works

 ## Why do devs delete all files in the src.
 Why?

 This is simply because the files in there are mostly pre-loaded files for the react template and the only one really needed in the src folder at the start is the index.js file.
 So make sure to create only that file after deleting all files in the src folder.

 ## Why do we name the file index.js

 ## What happens after the delete when you delete the files in the src folder?

 The react template stops displaying and you only see a white screen such as you see when you are just starting to build with your regular html.

 ## How do we get content to appear on the screen again with React?

 There are three steps that would guide you through the process of getting things to show up on React again.

 # What are the three steps needed to display a simple content on the screen?

 1. Import the React and ReactDOM libraries.
 2. Create a React component.
 3. Take the react component and show it on the screen.

-### 1. Import the React and ReactDOM libraries.
+### 1. Import the React and ReactDOM libraries

-# Explain the import statements and why we are importing stuff from stuff.
+# Explain the import statements and why we are importing stuff from stuff

 Any code that is written in a react project is not going to be automatically shared with the rest of the project or files.
 To get access to other files within the current file you are working from, **the import statement gets that done**

 In this case, importing React and ReactDOM should look like this;

 ```
 import React from 'react';
 import ReactDOM from 'react';
 ```

 Syntax explanation would be:

 - **import** - tells the JS system that we want to reach out to a dependency or another file inside our project.
 Dependencies such as react can be imported or regular files created by the dev.

 - **React** - can be any other variable and will be the assignee of any code that is taken from the dependency or file.